Symphony No. 1 (Bernstein)

 Leonard Bernstein's Symphony No. 1 Jeremiah was composed in 1942.
 Jeremiah is a programmatic work, following the Biblical story of the prophet Jeremiah.
 The third movement uses texts from the Book of Lamentations in the Hebrew Bible, sung by a mezzo-soprano.
 The work won the New York Music Critics' Circle Award for the best American work of 1944.

 Instrumentation

 The symphony is written for 2 flutes, piccolo, 2 oboes, English horn, E-flat clarinet doubling bass clarinet, 2 clarinets, 2 bassoons, contrabassoon, 4 horns, 3 trumpets, 3 trombones, tuba, timpani, snare drum, bass drum, cymbals, triangle, wood block, maracas, piano, mezzo-soprano, and strings.
+A performance lasts about 24 minutes.

 Movements

 The symphony is in three movements: